-AOS 210 5 Credits STUDENT TO CAREER SUCCESS Integrate written and verbal skills with technological resources; develop a self-directed, flexible plan to launch and manage a career.
+AOS 210 5 Credits STUDENT TO CAREER SUCCESS Integrate written and verbal skills with technological resources; develop a selfdirected, flexible plan to launch and manage a career.
 After completion of self-assessment, career research, and plans of analyses, skills, interest, and values are applied to a variety of possible careers.
 Create a comprehensive digital portfolio web site and a social media profile for self-promotion and networking.
-AOS 211 5 Credits LEGAL TERMINOLOGY Legal terminology as used in legal documentation and the legal systems with correlating modules of specialized law.
+5 Credits AOS 211 LEGAL TERMINOLOGY Legal terminology as used in legal documentation and the legal systems with correlating modules of specialized law.
 Terminology includes definitions of law, spelling, pronunciation, and usage.
 AOS 212 5 Credits INTEGRATED BUSINESS PROJECTS Advanced applications of word processing, spreadsheets, presentations, and databases.
 Project-based application of advanced skills in an integrated, comprehensive business practice set of problems.
 Apply concepts and skills to create solutions to problems using Word, PowerPoint, Excel and Access.
 Interactive training and skill-based assessments are completed in a virtual environment; projects are based on real-world business situations.
 Integration with cloud computing.
 Prerequisites: AOS 105, 106, and 107 or CAT 130, 140, and 145 AOS 213 5 Credits LEGAL OFFICE PROJECTS Develops professional skills used to complete a variety of legal projects using current computer hardware technology and application software.
 Students translate project instructions into an electronic format and accurately transcribe and complete legal forms.
 Problem-based learning methods are employed to complete realistic consultative and administrative tasks.
 Prerequisite: AOS 211.

-AOS 260 1-4 Credits INTERNSHIP Practical application of skills learned in workplace setting of your choice.
+AOS 260 1-4 Credits INTERNSHIP

+Practical application of skills learned in workplace setting of your choice.
 Fifty-five hours per credit.

-Instructor permission required.
+Prerequisite: Instructor permission.

 AOS 285 5 Credits HEALTHCARE DOCUMENTATION I Beginning healthcare documentation course designed to develop skills in transcribing and/ or editing of authentic healthcare documents, incorporating basic-level skills in English language, technology, medical knowledge, proofreading, editing, and research.
 Taught in online format; ability to download and play digitized reports required.
-Prerequisites: AOS 110 and AOS 111 (or MED 102) AOS 286 5 Credits HEALTHCARE DOCUMENTATION II A second healthcare documentation course designed to refine dictation and/or editing skills in proofreading, medical terminology, and speech recognition while progressively increasing accuracy and productivity standards.
+This class will include students from multiple sections.
+Prerequisites: AOS 110 and AOS 111 (or MED 102).
+AOS 286 5 Credits HEALTHCARE DOCUMENTATION II A second healthcare documentation course designed to refine dictation and/or editing skills in proofreading, medical terminology, and speech recognition while progressively increasing accuracy and productivity standards.
 Taught in an online format; ability to download and play digitized reports required.
+This class will include students from multiple sections.
 Prerequisite: AOS 285.